You can purchase from this page directly by clicking the 'Purchase' link below.

 The following pie chart shows world consumption of ammonium nitrate:

-World ammonium nitrate capacity, production and consumption are dominated by the former USSR, Western Europe, Central Europe and the United States.
-Combined, these four regions accounted for about 68% of capacity, 73% of production, and 67% of consumption in 2010.
+Total world ammonium nitrate (AN and CAN) capacity, production and consumption are dominated by Eurasia (the former USSR), Western Europe, Central Europe, China and the United States.
+Combined, these five regions accounted for about 77% of capacity, 82% of production and 72% of consumption in 2012.
+Africa and Central and South America are also large consumers.